 It’s time for this week’s episode of The Baggage Reclaim Sessions podcast!
-Before I get into that, if you attempted to download last week’s tip sheet on Saturday, my email provider had a technical issue.
-Most people have been contacted but there were some emails that didn’t come through so if you are one of them and you’re like, Where the hell is my download?, let me know and I’ll get it rectified pronto.
+Before I get into that, apologies if you attempted to download last week’s tip sheet on Saturday.
+My email provider had a technical issue.
+Most people have been contacted but there were some emails that didn’t come through.
+If you are one of them and you’re like Where the hell is my download?, let me know and I’ll get it rectified pronto.

 Here’s what I cover in episode 28: